How MSHDA Is Reimagining What’s Possible in Affordable Housing Development

 • Kept its pace despite pandemic-era disruptions and cost challenges

-This progress comes at a time when many states are struggling to add housing fast enough to meet shifting demand—especially as post-pandemic migration reshapes both urban and rural markets.
+This progress in affordable housing development comes at a time when many states are struggling to add housing fast enough to meet shifting demand—especially as post-pandemic migration reshapes both urban and rural markets.

 MSHDA’s ability to move quickly, recalibrate, and scale up efforts reflects the kind of operational agility and purpose-driven leadership that’s essential in this era of housing transformation